heiswayi/the-plain/_posts/2016-09-05-making-european-working-class.md

 # _Results of the Direct Production Process_

 _Results_ was intended as "a summary of Volume 1 and as a _bridge_ between Volumes 1 and 2 [of Capital]"[^mandel] (italics original).
 It is a summary in that it deals with the same subject matter as the "middle third" of Volume 1[^middlethird]: the production of absolute and relative surplus value, which correspond to formal and real subsumption respectively.
-It sets the stage for Volume II's discussion of the circuits of capital by adumbrating how such circuits could get underway, and in particular how existing labor processes could be incorporated by them.
+It sets the stage for Volume II's discussion of the circuits of capital by adumbrating how such circuits could get underway, and in particular how they could incorporate pre-existing labor processes (e.g. those of artisans).

-In the first section, _Commodities as the Product of Capital_, the commodity is presented as the form of wealth adequate to capitalist production:
+In the first of three sections, _Commodities as the Product of Capital_, the commodity is presented as the form of wealth adequate to capitalist production [^commodityform].
+That wealth should take the form of commodities is both a prerequisite and consequence of capitalist production:

 > The commodity, as the elementary form of bourgeois wealth, was our starting point, the presupposition for the emergence of capital.
 On the other hand, commodities now appear as the product of capital.